prondubuisi/psalmoutput/report.md

 ### Fixing Civi-core errors as detected by Psalm

 An Important part of this project was determining if errors detected by Psalm static analysis were fixable.
-To assetain this we analysed a [section](https://github.com/civicrm/civicrm-core/tree/master/api/v3/examples) of Civi-core codebase and I submitted [pull request](https://github.com/civicrm/civicrm-core/pull/15043) to fix the errors detected.
+To assetain this we analysed a [section](https://github.com/civicrm/civicrm-core/tree/master/api/v3/examples) of Civi-core codebase and I submitted a [pull request](https://github.com/civicrm/civicrm-core/pull/15043) to fix the errors detected.
 Merging the pull request to the codebase eliminated the errors on second static analysis.

 # Todo

-* Continue working with the CiviCRM team to Integrate Psalm as part of CI/CD Tool chain
+* Continue working with the CiviCRM team to Integrate Psalm as part of CI/CD Tool chain Infrastructure
 * Fix more Legacy Codebase errors dectected by Psalm